 How Do You Compute Net Income For A Merchandiser.

 Calculating a merchandiser's net income involves a multi-step process that differs slightly from service-based businesses.
-It's not just about subtracting expenses from revenue; you need to factor in the cost of goods sold and understand the intricacies of inventory management.
-This article will provide a comprehensive guide to computing net income for a merchandiser, covering all the essential steps and considerations.
+On top of that, it's not just about subtracting expenses from revenue; you need to factor in the cost of goods sold and understand the intricacies of inventory management.
+This article will provide a complete walkthrough to computing net income for a merchandiser, covering all the essential steps and considerations.

 Understanding the Basics: Revenue, Cost of Goods Sold (COGS), and Gross Profit